mawds/r-programming-intro/_episodes/03-testing.md

 example, if we pass invalid data into a function we would want to check we obtained an error.

 The R package `testthat` makes it easy for us to write and run tests to verify our function behaves as we'd like.
-If you put your functions in a package (see, for example, FIXME), it integrates well with the package development process.
+If you put your functions in a package (see, for example, [R Packages, by Hadley Wickham](http://r-pkgs.had.co.nz/)), it integrates well with the package development process.

 > ## Installing testthat
 >
 > Testthat is not installed on the university teaching machines.
 It can be installed like any
-> other R pacakge on CRAN, using:
+> other R package on CRAN, using:
 >
 >
 > ~~~